Introduction to Merchandising Reporting

 Purchases: Number of times a product featured in the campaign was purchased within seven days from being clicked.
 Also see the Revenue attribution box above.

-Click-through rate (CTR): (Not supported in version 1.0) Number of clicks on a product in the campaign divided by number of impressions.
-Impressions will by default be counted for top 20 module placements, but by hovering small the eye-icon you can see the click-through rate in each of the impression buckets; top 20, top 10, top 5, top 3 and top 1.
+Click-through rate (CTR): Number of clicks on a product in the campaign divided by number of impressions.
+Impressions will by default be counted for top 20 module placements.
+This is important when analyzing the CTR.
+Consider calculating the conversion rate based on the best suitable bucket.

 Click-to-buy rate: Number of purchases divided by number of clicks.
 This tells you how often a product in the campaign was purchased within seven days after being clicked on in a recommendation module.

-Conversion rate: (Not supported in version 1.0) Number of purchases divided by number of impressions.
-Impressions will by default be counted for top 20 module placements, but by hovering small the eye-icon you can see the click-through rate in each of the impression buckets; top 20, top 10, top 5, top 3 and top 1.
+Conversion rate: Number of purchases divided by number of impressions.
+Impressions will by default be counted for top 20 module placements.
+This is important when analyzing the conversion rate.
+Consider calculating the conversion rate based on the best suitable bucket.

 Purchases contribution: The purchase contribution percentage will show how many of the total purchases of the products in the campaign can be attributed to the campaign.